cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-For more information about Cheat Engine or tables for it and other things, goto this url: http://www.cheatengine.org/
+For more information about Cheat Engine or tables for it and other things, go to this url: http://www.cheatengine.org/